 If addition to these free things to do in San Francisco in February, you will also find dozens of ways to save on Goldstar.
 They offer a large selection of tour, activity, and events tickets at up to 50% off.

 Click the links below to learn more about these top picks and to find other great deals on their site for your stay.

 *Small service fee at checkout.

-Another one of my favorite free things to do in San Francisco in February is visit Lombard Street.
+Another one of my favorite free things to do in San Francisco in February is visit Lombard Street in the Russian Hill district.
 There is the famously crooked brick-lined stretch between Hyde and Leavenworth Streets that winds its way back and forth eight times down the hill because it is so steep.

 You can walk down along either side and then stand at the bottom on Leavenworth to take your postcard-perfect pictures as the cars weave between the gardens planted along the turns in the street.

 Fisherman's Wharf is one of the most popular San Francisco districts for tourists, as it's full of shops, restaurants, entertainment, and ferries heading to Alcatraz and Angel Island.
 However, many people don't know the maritime history that created this booming waterfront section of the city in the first place.